ovidiuborze22/Library-Management-Application/README.md

 ### Running the Backend

-1. In the project root folder, navigate to the `library-backend` folder using:
+1. In the project root folder, navigate to the `backend` folder using:
-   `>cd library-backend`
+   `>cd backend`
 2. Open a new terminal window and install all the backend dependencies:
     `>npm install`
-3. Before running the backend in development mode, create and configure a `.env` file in the `library-backend` root folder with the following contents:
+3. Before running the backend in development mode, create and configure a `.env` file in the `backend` root folder with the following contents:

     ```js
     PORT=5000 <!-- Replace with your preferred port -->